amitanilkulkarni/iitm-thesis-template/readme.md

 3. Now copy the file `iitmdiss.layout` inside `C:\Program Files (x86)\LyX 2.1\Resources\layouts`.

-4. Now open `MiKTeX Package Manager (Admin)` from start menu.
-We need to install three packages, `caption`, `natbib` and `threeparttable` from there.
-You can search using the Name field on the top bar.
-Then right click and choose Install on the shown package.
-If you get download errors, go to `Repository>Change Repository`.
-Choose any of the available ones.
-That should fix it.

-5. After this is done, open `cmd.exe` and type: `texhash`
+4. After this is done, open `cmd.exe` and type: `texhash`

-6. Open LyX as administrator, and click on `Tools>Reconfigure`.
+5. Open LyX as administrator, and click on `Tools>Reconfigure`.
 Now restart Lyx, again as an admin.

 ##### That's it! #####
 The template `thesis.lyx` should now open and compile properly.

 You may get an error saying a class is missing, but ignore it since the PDF is created just fine.
-Test it by opening `thesis.lyx` and pressing `Ctrl+R`.
+Test it by opening `thesis.lyx` and choosing `File > Export > PDF (pdflatex)`.
+A new PDF with name thesis.pdf will be created in the same directory.

 ## Usage Instructions ##